sczerwinski/sczerwinski.github.io/_posts/2016-06-13-functional-square-matrix-in-kotlin.md

 ```

 Even though the indices have been shifted, it happened both for row and for column.
-So the parity of the sum `row + col` is preserved.
+So the parity of the sum `row + col` is still preserved.

 ### First minor